 You can verify files downloaded correctly with the MD5 Checksums (4K).

 The page has the stable version of Mini vMac.
-For the version in development, see the Mini vMac Alpha page.
+For the version in Alpha, see the Mini vMac Alpha page.

 If you find Mini vMac useful, please consider helping the Gryphel Project, of which it is a part.